KFLK (FM)

-KFLK-LP (95.9 FM) is a radio station licensed to serve the community of Minot, North Dakota.
+KFLK (88.1 FM) is a radio station licensed to serve the community of Minot, North Dakota.
 The station is owned by Calvary Chapel Minot and airs a religious format.

+KFLK-LP (95.9 FM) was a radio station licensed to serve the community of Minot, North Dakota.
+The station was last owned by Calvary Chapel Minot and airs a religious format.
 The station was assigned the KFLK-LP call letters by the Federal Communications Commission on July 1, 2014.